 If you offer your baby more milk, she will drink more milk.

 Breast milk has hormones like leptin and adiponectin.
 These hormones help babies to regulate their appetite and energy metabolism.
 These hormones also affect their sleep metabolism.
-Meanwhile, formula-fed babies burn more calories in their sleep as compared to breastfed babies.
+Meanwhile, formula-fed babies burn more calories in their sleep than breastfed babies.

 5. Insufficient pumping output

-Another situation that leaves mums constantly puzzled is the difference between direct latching and pumping.
-Many mums who have no problems satisfying their babies with direct latching, don’t seem to be able to keep up with the baby’s demand when they pump milk for them.
+Another situation that constantly puzzled mums is the difference between direct latching and pumping.
+Many mums who have no problems satisfying their babies with direct latching don’t seem to be able to keep up with the baby’s demand when they pump milk for them.

 Sometimes they need to pump twice or even thrice to make enough milk for each feed.
 And this leaves them wondering if their milk supply is low.

-However, there are some things you can do to control the baby milk intake and to reduce the chances of overfeeding.
-The trick is to keep the milk flow during bottle feeding, slow and steady.
+However, there are some things you can do to control the baby’s milk intake and reduce the chances of overfeeding.
+The trick is to keep the milk flow during bottle feeding slow and steady.

-- Take a break every now and then and give your baby a chance to realise that she is full and doesn’t actually require more milk
+- Take a break now and then and give your baby a chance to realise that she is full and doesn’t require more milk

-Also, don’t forget that babies often like to comfort latch and when they don’t get to do that, it might seem like they are demanding more milk.
+Also, don’t forget that babies often like to comfort latch; when they don’t get to do that, it might seem like they are demanding more milk.
 However, they are just yearning to suckle for a longer time instead.

 Mums, we hope that this article puts you at ease.
-The next time you are tearing your hair out over how much milk should baby drink, just remember that it’s probably less than you think.
+The next time you are tearing your hair out over how much milk a baby should drink, just remember that it’s probably less than you think.